We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It doesn’t appear that the brand has any warning letters from the Food and Drug Administration (FDA) or any active lawsuits at this time.

 Semenax has a profile on Trustpilot — a third-party consumer review website — and the comments and reviews are overall positive.
+As of August 2022, the overall Trust Pilot rating was 4.2 out of 5 stars.

 Satisfied users generally comment on how the supplement increased their semen quantity, with many saying they saw positive effects in as little as 3 days.
 Others say the product also lengthened their orgasms and boosted their intensity.